roelzkie15/python-microservices-patterns/saga-choreograhpy-example/README.md

 1. _**Billing Service**_ listens to **PARKING_UNAVAILABLE_EVENT** refund payment to customer and updates billing status to _refunded_.

-> **Note:** Participating microservices should recognize transactions by using unique identifiers from a certain event to know what transaction is being processed.
+> **Note**: Participating microservices should recognize transactions by using unique identifiers from a certain event to know what transaction is being processed.

 To produce this workflow we will have to request a new booking request for an already _reserved_ parking slot.
 In this case it's the parking slot record with `9f2570bd-021b-4b51-881e-bb04fdce4fda` uuid.